• Skip to main content

 Large slabs of granite still remain from an old quarry and provide interesting photographic elements.
 Jim said the level of water was the highest he had seen.
 Because of that, the whirlpool that apparently forms in the central part appeared as a small pool, no whirling.
 The small falls in front of this pool provided the main attraction.
 I was mainly drawn to the reflections on the water in a mixture of colors.

-After enjoying the spot, and it is a spot more than an area, we got back in the car and Jim drove to another spot in the Arcadia Park.
-The wooden walk provided easy access to see the fall colors reflect on the small pond.
+After enjoying the spot, and it is a spot more than an area, we got back in the car and Jim drove to another spot in Arcadia Park.
+The wooden walk provided easy access to see the fall colors reflected on the small pond.
 After this, Jim took us to another similar spot with a wooden walk by another pond and a tiny falls on the other side.
-The water was very calm, the angle of view was opportune to see the blue sky reflected on the surface like a giant mirror.
+The water was very calm, and the angle of view was opportune to see the blue sky reflected on the surface like a giant mirror.
 (We would return to the falls again!)

 Below are some photographs from various spots on the Arcadia State Park grounds.